 🔪How to make tofu chocolate pudding

-Step 1: Melt chocolate in the microwave for 30 seconds, then in 15-second increments, stirring in between, until it is smooth and shiny.
+Step 1: Melt the chocolate in the microwave in 30-second bursts, stirring between bursts until smooth and shiny.
+(Or, you can melt it using a double broiler.)

-Step 2: Add all ingredients into a blender or food processor.
+Step 2: Add the chocolate and the remaining ingredients to a blender or food processor.

-Step 3: Blend until smooth and all ingredients are well incorporated.
-Stop to scrape down the sides if needed.
+Step 3: Blend until smooth, stopping to scrape down the sides if needed.

-Step 4: Transfer tofu pudding into glass jars or 4-oz ramekins.
-Let them chill for at least an hour before serving!
+Step 4: Portion tofu pudding into 4-oz glass jars or ramekins.
+Allow to chill and thicken for an hour before serving.

-- Melting chocolate on the stove – Fit a metal bowl over a saucepan with 1 inch of simmering water, making sure bowl is not touching the water.
-Add chocolate to the bowl and stir until the chocolate is completely melted.
+- Melting chocolate on the stove - Place a heatproof bowl over a saucepan of simmering water.
+Make sure the bowl doesn't touch the water and stir until the chocolate is fully melted.

 Save this recipe!